Dannus90/ProGen-Backend/ReadMe.md

 It should look exactly as the other files but with production data.
 The one I use locally I call appsettings.LocalProd.json.

+If you just use the Prod file for seeding you can temporarily give it the connectionstring of the development appsettings because it cannot be empty or the program won't start.

 ### Seeding
 In order to successfully run the command down below you have to make progen to a super user.
 See the link up above to make progen a superuser.